 Costco Anywhere Visa® Business Card by Citi

 Costco club members enjoy a $0 annual fee with their paid warehouse membership.
-A competitive cash back rate on fuel makes this card a top pick for business owners who drive often: 4% cash back on eligible gas for the first $7,000 per year and then 1% thereafter. , 3% cash back on restaurants and eligible travel purchases., and 2% cash back on all other purchases from Costco and Costco.com.
+A competitive cash back rate on fuel makes this card a top pick for business owners who drive often: 4% cash back on eligible gas for the first $7,000 per year and then 1% thereafter.
+3% cash back on restaurants and eligible travel purchases.
+2% cash back on all other purchases from Costco and Costco.com.
 1% cash back on all other purchases.

 Rewards are paid out annually and can be used on in-store merchandise, with the balance given out as cash upon request.
 Other spending categories range from 1-2% without the need to enroll in bonus spending promotions.
 There is no limit to rewards, and your credit card doubles as your Costco membership card.
 Show it at checkout to get great deals on Costco merchandise, charge your purchase to your account, and build those rewards for an unlimited payout when your reward certificate is issued in February.
 This card has a lower rate than some other retail and warehouse club cards, so use it for your in-store purchases, online at the Costco website, and wherever you shop.
 You’ll be getting points for all your business purchases, and team members and employees who are issued cards can be added to your account for even faster reward earnings.